Cuban Americans: Immigration policy

 Before the 1980s, all refugees from Cuba were welcomed into the United States as political refugees.
 This changed in the 1990s so that only Cubans who reach U.S. soil are granted refuge under the "wet foot, dry foot policy".
-While representing a tightening of U.S. immigration policy, the wet foot, dry foot policy still affords Cubans a privileged position relative to other immigrants to the U.S. This privileged position is the source of a certain friction between Cuban Americans and other Latino citizens and residents in the United States, adding to the tension caused by the divergent foreign policy interests pursued by conservative Cuban Americans.
+While representing a tightening of U.S. immigration policy, the wet foot, dry foot policy still afforded Cubans a privileged position relative to other immigrants to the U.S. until was removed by Democrat President Barack Obama during his second term.
+This privileged position is the source of a certain friction between Cuban Americans and other Latino citizens and residents in the United States, adding to the tension caused by the divergent foreign policy interests pursued by conservative Cuban Americans.
 Cuban immigration also continues with an allotted number of Cubans (20,000 per year) provided legal U.S. visas.

 According to a U.S. Census 1970 report, Cuban Americans were present in all fifty states.
 But as later Census reports demonstrated, the majority of Cuban immigrants settled in Miami-Dade County.
 Emigration from Cuba began to slow down in the late 1990s.
 Meanwhile, second-generation Cuban Americans increasingly moved out of urban enclaves like Little Havana and settled in suburban areas like Westchester, while those urban areas came to be inhabited by immigrants from other Latin American nations.

 In late 1999, U.S. news media focused on the case of Elián González, the six-year-old Cuban boy caught in a custody battle between his relatives in Miami and his father in Cuba.
 The boy's mother died trying to bring him to the United States.
 On April 22, 2000, immigration enforcement agents took Elián González into custody.
 González was returned to Cuba to live with his father.

 On January 12, 2017, President Barack Obama announced the immediate cessation of the wet feet, dry feet policy.
 The Cuban government agreed to accept the return of Cuban nationals.
 Beginning with the United States–Cuban Thaw in 2014, anticipation of the end of the policy had led to increased numbers of Cuban immigrants.